24

 - When animals like birds forage for seeds and earthworms, they create holes and erode the upper surface of the soil, thus, contributes to weathering.

 - Like any other animal, humans can also indirectly contribute to biological weathering.
-By merely walking and running makes the soil particles crushed into smaller pieces.
-Other human activities such as planting and road construction can also contribute to biological weathering.
+Merely walking and running makes the soil particles crushed into smaller pieces.
+Other human activities, such as planting and road construction, can also contribute to biological weathering.

 - According to studies, the mere presence of roots in the soil can wear out soil and rocks through the presence of humus.
 Humus, an organic component of the soil, can increase the availability of water, which then enhances the physical and chemical breakdown of rocks.

 - While ants and termites can contribute to the physical breakdown of rocks, these animals can also contribute to their biological degradation.
-Aside from creating holes and passages in the ground, these animals also make possible the easy passage of oxygen and water to the soil, which in turn, bring the dissolution of soil, rocks, and rock particles alike.
+Aside from creating holes and passages in the ground, these animals also make possible the easy passage of oxygen and water to the soil, bringing the dissolution of soil, rocks, and rock particles.

 - When animals die, their bodies are converted to substances, which when combined with minerals found in the soil and rocks, can contribute to their degradation.